-Optional line circuit breaker/box mounts to the side of the control saddle bracket.
+Optional line circuit breakers are mounted in the control box.
 If the load exceeds the circuit breaker current rating, the line circuit breaker will open, preventing the generator from being overloaded.
 If the circuit breaker trips, locate the source of the overload and correct as necessary.
 Manually reset the breaker to reconnect the load to the generator.